mattermost/docs/source/collaborate/create-channels.rst

   **To create a public or private channel**

-  Tap the **+** symbol in the top right corner of the app, then select **Create New Channel**.
+  Tap |plus-icon| in the top right corner of the app, then select **Create New Channel**.
 Channels are created as public by default.
 If you want to create a private channel, tap the **Make Private** option.

   **To start a direct or group message**

-  Tap the **+** symbol in the top right corner of the app, then select **Open a Direct Message**.
+  Tap |plus-icon| in the top right corner of the app, then select **Open a Direct Message**.
 You can select one person for a direct message or up to seven people for a group message.
 Tap **Start** to start the conversation.

 .. tip::